Taylor Wimpey, Foxtons say buyer interest heats up post-election

-LONDON Housebuilder Taylor Wimpey and London estate agent Foxtons said activity in the property market had stepped up since May's general election, with buyers' confidence boosted by sustainable levels of price inflation and low mortgage rates.
+LONDON, July 29 Housebuilder Taylor Wimpey and London estate agent Foxtons said activity in the property market had stepped up since May's national election, with buyers' confidence boosted by sustainable levels of price inflation and low mortgage rates.

 Taylor Wimpey's Chief Executive Peter Redfern said that although the market had not been as disrupted by the election as he expected, activity had picked up in after May 7.